BottleRocketStudios/AzureAppConfiguration-Swift/README.md

 a `URLRequest` for Azure's App Configuration Service, and decoding the response from this service into a dictionary.

-A discussion of what Azure App Configuration can be found [here](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).
+A discussion of what Azure App Configuration is can be found [here](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).

 ## Overview